Kyrgyz Horse

 The Kyrgyz Horse or Kirgiz Horse is a traditional breed of small horse from the Kyrgyz Republic (Kyrgyzstan).
 Kyrgyz people associate it with their nomadic past.
 During the Soviet era of Kyrgyz history, the Kyrgyz Horse was cross-bred with imported foreign breeds, including Don and Thoroughbred strains, to create a new and larger breed, the Novokirgiz or New Kirgiz.
+They are the only indigenous horse breeds of Kyrgyzstan.

 History

 In the late nineteenth century there were some two million Kyrgyz horses in the area that is now Kyrgyzstan.
 During the Soviet era, the traditional Kyrgyz horse was cross-bred with larger but weaker imported foreign breeds, including Don and Thoroughbred strains, to create a new breed, the Novokirgiz or New Kirgiz.
 Numbers of the traditional native breed were greatly reduced, but have since shown some recovery.
 The population of the Kyrgyz breed was last reported to DAD-IS in 2002, when the total population was 78 300 head.
 In 2007 its conservation status was recorded by the FAO as "not at risk".

 An association for the protection of the Kyrgyz Horse, the Fondation Kyrgyz Ate, was set up in Bishkek in the early twenty-first century.
 A breed standard was drawn up, based partly on a description found in archives in Saint Petersburg, and was approved by the national ministry of agriculture.